 I've blogged in the past about the importance of getting into the habit of saving and backing up your onscreen work frequently.
 When marking up onscreen, I save every change I make.

 If I leave my desk I back up the file onto a memory stick.
 And I make a further full system backup once a month onto a separate hard drive.
 Overly cautious?
 Me?
 Perhaps, but I learned the hard way.

-These days I keep any file I'm actively working on in Dropbox, so that the recently saved version is always safe and available to me, even if my computer turns to dust.
+These days I keep any file I'm actively working on in Dropbox so that the recently saved version is always safe and available to me, even if my computer turns to dust.

 To sign up for Dropbox, click here.

-All text on this blog, The Proofreader's Parlour, and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–17 Louise Harnby.
+All text on The Editing Blog and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–20 Louise Harnby.
 Please do not copy or reproduce any of the content, in whole or part, in any form, unless you ask first.